PX4/PX4-user_guide/en/getting_started/px4_basic_concepts.md

 It is important to know the vehicle heading direction in order to align the autopilot with the vehicle vector of movement.
 Multicopters have a heading even when they are symmetrical from all sides!
-Usually manufacturers use a colored props or colored arms to indicate the heading.
+Usually manufacturers use a coloured props or coloured arms to indicate the heading.

 ![Frame Heading TOP](../../assets/concepts/frame_heading_top.png)

-In our illustrations we will use red coloring for the front propellers of multicopter to show heading.
+In our illustrations we will use red colouring for the front propellers of multicopter to show heading.

 You can read in depth about heading in [Flight Controller Orientation](../config/flight_controller_orientation.md)